uber-archive/vis-academy/src/docs/installing-a-coding-environment/2-install-tools-mac.md

 npm install --global yarn
 ```

-If anything fails at this point, please open a [GitHub issue](https://github.com/uber-common/vis-academy/issues/new).
+If anything fails at this point, please open a [GitHub issue](https://github.com/uber-common/vis-academy/issues/new) to let us know.

 ## Get Git